-WHODrug Global is the international standard of medicinal product information and it is maintained by the Uppsala Monitoring Centre.
-With its unique hierarchical drug-code system and extensive coverage, it provides a consistent drug dictionary with exact terminology when coding concomitant medications.
+WHODrug Global is the international reference for medicinal product information and it is maintained by the Uppsala Monitoring Centre.
+With its unique drug code hierarchy and extensive coverage, it provides a consistent drug dictionary with exact terminology when coding concomitant medications.
 The dictionary is used to identify drug names and evaluate medicinal product information, including active ingredients and products’ anatomical and therapeutic classifications, from nearly 150 countries.

 WHODrug data covers both conventional medicines and herbal remedies.
 The conventional medicines include prescription-only products, over-the-counter (OTC) and pharmacist-dispensed preparations, as well as biotech and blood products, diagnostic substances and contrast media.
-Products and substances registered by the U.S Food and Drug Administration (FDA) and the European Medicines Agency (EMA) are also routinely recorded.
+Products and substances registered by the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) are also routinely recorded.

-For more information please contact us at WHODrug@who-umc.org.
+For any questions, contact us at WHODrug@who-umc.org.